sketchius/portfolio-website/README.md

 <img src="/src/jpg/PorfolioWebsiteScreenshot-Small.jpg" alt="Screenshot of Website" width="500"/>

 This is a small portfolio website made for, and by, Bryce Huhtala.
+It also serves as a blog.

 ## Technology Used